vitali-fedulov/images3/README.md

 This is the 3d major version of [images](https://github.com/vitali-fedulov/images).
 Try [4th major version](https://github.com/vitali-fedulov/images4).

+Changes in v3 vs v2: (1) Hashes get proper "hashy" meaning.
+If you work with millions of images, do preliminary image comparison with hash tables.
+(2) Renamed functions.
+What used to be `Hash` now becomes `Icon` to reflect (1).

 Func `Similar` gives a verdict whether 2 images are similar with well-tested default thresholds.

 Func `EucMetric` can be used instead, when you need different precision or want to sort by similarity.
 Func `PropMetric` can be used for customization of image proportion threshold.